 Compote or stewed fruit, is the perfect solution for the fruit you’ve picked at an orchard this fall.
 You know, the apples and such you had huge plans for but life got in the way.
 Now they’re sitting on the kitchen counter inducing deep guilt every time you pass them by.

 So let’s squash the guilt by making something tasty, something easy, something quick.
 Compote.
+(OK, if you have strawberries, I'll let you get away with strawberry sauce.)

 - 1-2 medium apples